johnpankowicz/govmetting-testbfg-2/FrontEnd/ClientApp/src/app/about-project/sys-design/sys-design.md

 If you want your local machine to have access to the Google services, you need to create a local folder "../_SECRETS in relation to where the repository is located.
 Then, for example, you can add a file "appsettings.Development.json" to it, which contains keys that you obtain from Google.
 See: [Google API Keys](home#google-api-keys)

-## extra info - to add somewhere

-Continuing improvement in the software can make the manual steps as minimal as possible.

-But democracy also needs to be something people participate in.
-The manual steps can help to bring people together in their community to achieve a common goal.

 </markdown>